juxor/afaq/markdown/secH4.md

 As can be seen from both Engels and Lenin, we have a contradiction within Marxism.
-On the one hand, they argue that authority (_"subjection"_) will always be with us, no matter what, as _"subordination"_ and _"authority"_ is independent of the specific social society we live in.
+On the one hand, they argue that authority (_"subjection"_) will always be with us, no matter what, as _"subordination"_ and _"authority"_ is independent of the specific society we live in.
 On the other, they argue that Marxist socialism will be without a state, _"without subordination"_, _"without force"_ and will end the _"subjection of men to their own means of production."_ The two positions cannot be reconciled.

 Simply put, if **"On Authority"** is correct then, logically, it means that not only is anarchism impossible but also Marxist socialism.
 Lenin and Engels